smanolloff/phoenix_params/README.md

 <a id="the-typedef-macro"></a>
 ### The `typedef` macro

 Defines a custom param type.
-Useful when the See [builtin types](#builtin-types) are not enough to represent the input data.
+Useful when the [builtin types](#builtin-types) are not enough to represent the input data.

 Accepts two arguments: a _name_ and a _coercer_.